-The TDM Program shall be overseen by a Zoo TDM Coordinator.
-The Zoo TDM Coordinator shall be qualified transportation planner and may be a City/Zoo employee or contractor.
+The TDM Program shall be overseen by a Zoo TDM Coordinator and conducted in collaboration with LADOT.
+The Zoo TDM Coordinator shall be a qualified transportation planner and may be a City/Zoo employee or contractor.
 The Zoo TDM Coordinator shall monitor visitor and employee mode share with annual surveys, collect and analyze parking and transit use data, and develop annual reports for submittal to BOE and LADOT.
 The surveys shall capture trip origin data, travel mode, number of people in the party, and other key data and indicators for TDM program performance relative to VMT.
 The Zoo TDM Coordinator shall ensure that monitoring efforts capture all Zoo-related travel behavior.
 Annual monitoring reports shall include trip length surveys completed at least biannually by a sample of Zoo patrons and annually by Zoo employees (e.g., trip origin data collection).
-Monitoring results shall be used to determine the appropriate TDM measures to employ in the coming year to maximize reductions in VMT per capita, champion transit and alternative mode transportation to the Zoo for visitors and employees, develop appropriate incentives to increase the Zoo's transit mode share incrementally over time, and develop effective marketing tools to advertise transit and non-vehicular travel mode availability and incentives.
+Monitoring results shall be used to determine the appropriate TDM measures to employ in the coming year to maximize reductions in VMT per capita, champion transit and active modes of transportation to the Zoo for visitors and employees, develop appropriate incentives to increase the Zoo's transit mode share incrementally over time, and develop effective marketing tools to advertise transit and non-vehicular travel mode availability and incentives.

-- Describe the TDM efforts in place at the time to reduce vehicular trips; - Summarize collected survey data and results; - Evaluate parking utilization and transit use, comparing trends and annual changes; - Analyze the results of trip reduction measures in reducing VMT relative to projected VMT increases; - Evaluate change in available transportation infrastructure and programs serving the Zoo, - Report the effect on Zoo employee and visitor VMT per capita and compare to current Citywide VMT per capita; and - Provide recommendations for adjustments to the TDM Program to adaptively manage VMT reductions for visitors and employees, such as increase the charges of paid parking or expand incentives associated with proposed programs, particularly on peak days.
+- Describe the TDM efforts in place at the time to reduce vehicular trips; - Summarize collected survey data and results; - Evaluate parking utilization and transit use, comparing trends and annual changes; - Report the peak hours and days of the week for each survey period based on visitation and travel patterns; - Analyze the results of trip reduction measures in reducing VMT relative to projected VMT increases; - Evaluate change in available transportation infrastructure and programs serving the Zoo, - Report the effect on Zoo employee and visitor VMT per capita and compare to current Citywide VMT per capita; and - Provide recommendations for adjustments to the TDM Program to adaptively manage VMT reductions for visitors and employees, such as increase the charges of paid parking or expand incentives associated with proposed programs, particularly on peak days.

 The TDM Coordinator shall oversee annual monitoring and reporting to evaluate the effectiveness of the TDM measures being implemented at the Zoo and recommend adjustments as needed to the TDM Program on an annual basis.
 The annual report shall be submitted to LADOT for review.
 The TDM measures shall be assessed and adapted as necessary based on the results of this review.
 Final annual reports and data (e.g., survey data) shall be shared with the City and made readily available for public review and use.
-The TDM Coordinator may reference the CAPCOA Quantifying Greenhouse Gas Mitigation Measures (2010) report and the FHWA's Integrating Demand Management into the Transportation planning Process: A Deck Reference (2012), among others, for potential additional measures or adjustments that are determined to be feasible based on the effectiveness of the TDM Program and future conditions.
+The TDM Coordinator may reference the California Air Pollution Control Officers Association (CAPCOA) Quantifying Greenhouse Gas Mitigation Measures (2010) report and the Federal Highway Administration's (FHWA's) Integrating Demand Management into the Transportation planning Process: A Deck Reference (2012), among others, for potential additional measures or adjustments that are determined to be feasible based on the effectiveness of the TDM Program and future conditions.